 There's a free car park near the entrance, or travel up by steam power.
 The Vale of Rheidol Railway station at Devil's Bridge is a 4 minute walk from the falls - check their timetable to make sure you have enough time to do the walk though!

 Four Waterfalls Walk

 The car park for the Four Falls Trail sits opposite the biggest cave mouth in Wales.
 This Brecon Beacons route then follows two rivers as they vanish underground and burst back through the woodland.
 The thunderous sound of Sgwd Clun-Gwyn – the ‘fall of the white meadow’ and first waterfall on the route – can be heard long before its emergence.
 On this winding route, you’ll also feel the spray of Sgwd Isaf Clun-Gwyn, Sgwd y Pannwr and Sgwd-yr-Eira as they hit rocks along the River Mellte.

-Pistyll Rhaeadr is the tallest single-drop waterfall in Britain.
-Located amidst the Berwyn Mountains, west of Oswestry, this is a beautiful place to explore.
-At the day’s end, tea and scones await at Tan-y-Pistyll – the ‘little house under the waterfall’.
+Pistyll Rhaeadr is located amidst the Berwyn Mountains, west of Oswestry, and is a beautiful place to explore.
+At the end of your walk enjoy a welcome drink and snack at Tan-y-Pistyll – the ‘little house under the waterfall’.

 You can park at the falls for £5 a day in the summer or £4 a day in the winter (all funds raised are used for conservation projects around the falls), or there is roadside parking a little further out.

 A popular spot for campers and glampers alike, the woodlands surrounding the River Nantcol offer peace and tranquillity.
 You can stay in glamping ‘pods’ nearby, and take a riverside walk from the campsite and back in an hour and a half.